thani-sh/kommando/readme.md

 ## Getting Started

-There are 2 steps to get started:
- - Copy the appropriate binary (ex: `build/kommando.linux`) to the root of your project.
- - Add an alias on your `.bashrc` file or `.zshrc` file to the kommando binary you copied.
+First, copy the `kommando` executable file to the root of your project.
+It can be compiled using `make` or you can find pre-built under [releases](https://github.com/thani-sh/kommando/releases).
+The next step is to add an alias on your `.bashrc` file or `.zshrc` file to the kommando binary you copied.

 It will search for commands from the directory where it's located.
 Each sub command can be written in any language/framework you wish as long as they are executable.
-Check the examples directory for an example with Nodejs and Python.
+Check the `example` directory on this repo for an example project with Nodejs and Python commands.